etherlinkcom/docs/docs/building-on-etherlink/bridging-layer1.md

 To see the tokens in your Etherlink wallet, look up the ERC-20 proxy contract in a block explorer or use its address to manually add the tokens to your wallet.
 Because the Etherlink tokens are compatible with the ERC-20 standard, EVM-compatible wallets should be able to display them.

-### Withdrawing tokens from Etherlink to layer 1
+#### Withdrawing FA tokens from Etherlink to layer 1

 It takes two transactions to withdraw an FA token back to Etherlink: one to initiate the withdrawal and another to run the outbox transaction on Tezos layer 1.
-As described in [Bridging tez (XTZ) between Tezos layer 1 and Etherlink](/building-on-etherlink/bridging-xtz), you must wait two weeks to run the outbox transaction.
+As described above, you must wait two weeks to run the outbox transaction due to the Smart Rollup refutation period.

 Neither of these transactions are easy to do.
 Initiating the withdrawal requires sending complex information about the ticket and contracts to the FA2 withdrawal precompile on Etherlink.